 But despite all this, she stood strong in the face of adversity and lived to the ripe old age of around 73.
 She spent her final days at Rockfleet Castle, Co.
 Mayo and died of natural causes.
 Legend has it that her head was later buried at Clare Island, her childhood home off the coast.
 It has been suggested that her ghostly body sets sail from Rockfleet every night in search of its head.

-2. Dinner place still set at Howth castle
+2. Dinner place still set at Howth Castle – a woman who gets what she wants

 Pirate Queen, Grace O’Malley, spent much of her life at sea but often docked in the fishing village of Howth, Co.
 Dublin, to restock supplies for her crew.
 One such recorded visits say that she approached Howth Castle in search of welcome but was refused entry as the Lord was having his dinner and did not wish to receive guests.